Environmental Protection Agency (EPA).

 The section 185 penalty fee requirement applies only to severe and extreme nonattainment areas, and was never applicable in the Erie 1-hour marginal nonattainment area.

 With respect to the requirement for submission of contingency measures for the 1-hour standard, section 182(a) does not require contingency measures for marginal areas.

-The conformity portion of the Court's ruling does not impact the redesignation request for the Erie Area except to the extent that the Court in its June 8 decision clarified that for those areas with 1-hour MVEBs, anti-backsliding requires that those 1-hour budgets must be used for 8-hour conformity determinations until replaced by 8-hour budgets.
+The conformity portion of the Court's ruling does not impact the redesignation request for the Erie Area except to the extent that the Court in its June 8 decision clarified that for those areas with 1-hour MVEBs, anti-backsliding Start Printed Page 40783requires that those 1-hour budgets must be used for 8-hour conformity determinations until replaced by 8-hour budgets.
 There are no applicable 1-hour MVEBs for the Erie Area.
 (As discussed elsewhere in this document, EPA is proposing to approve 8-hour MVEBs for the Erie Area.)
 To meet this requirement, conformity determinations in such areas must comply with the applicable requirements of EPA's conformity regulations at 40 CFR part 93.
 The court clarified that 1-hour conformity determinations are not required for anti-backsliding purposes.

 Thus EPA has concluded that the Erie Area has met all requirements applicable for redesignation under the 1-hour standard.

 4. Transport Region Requirements

 All areas in the Ozone Transport Region (OTR), both attainment and nonattainment, are subject to additional control requirements under section 184 for the purpose of reducing interstate transport of emissions that may contribute to downwind ozone nonattainment.
 The section 184 requirements include reasonably available control technology (RACT), NSR, enhanced vehicle inspection and maintenance, and Stage II vapor recovery or a comparable measure.